stackql/stackql-assert/README.md

 # stackql-assert

-The `stackql/stackql-assert` action is a JavaScript action that sets up StackQL CLI in your GitHub Actions workflow by:
+The `stackql/stackql-assert` action is an composite action that runs stackql query and check if result matches expected result

-- Downloading a latest Stackql CLI and adding it to the `PATH`.
-- Setup AUTH env var in the Github Action

-This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners, and will install and expose the latest version of the `stackql` CLI on the runner environment.

 # Usage